PhD, University of Rochester

 Michael S. Rozeff, 2006, Who Captures Whom?
 The Case of Regulation

 Michael S. Rozeff, 2006, Stiglitz is Wrong on Government

 Michael S. Rozeff, 2005, An Economic Analysis of Power

-Dr. Rozeff has made more than 50 presentations at universities and conferences, most recently at the Universities of Vermont, Rochester, and Waterloo (Canada).
-He recently has published over 200 articles on politics, economics and finance at LewRockwell.com.
+Rozeff has made more than 50 presentations at universities and conferences, most recently at the Universities of Vermont, Rochester, and Waterloo (Canada).
+He has published more than 200 articles on politics, economics and finance at LewRockwell.com.

-Dr. Rozeff was a licensed stockbroker for the former New York Stock Exchange firm of Hayden-Stone, Inc., and served a brief stint on the planning board of Wells, Maine.
+Rozeff was a licensed stockbroker for the former New York Stock Exchange firm of Hayden-Stone Inc., and served a brief stint on the planning board of Wells, Maine.